-1. Employees who have reasonable cause to suspect abuse or maltreatment must notify a designated person, as soon as possible and within two hours.
-The designated person will make a written log of concerns.

-2. The designated person will confer with the designated safeguarding lead and inform the divisional principal and the Head of School.
+- 1. Employees who have reasonable cause to suspect abuse or maltreatment must notify a designated member of the safeguarding team, as soon as possible and within two hours.
+The designated safeguarding team member will make a written log of concerns.
+The reporting employee will promptly record any verbal conversation and turn into the DSL if not already done at the moment of reporting. - 2.
+The designated safeguarding team member will confer with the designated safeguarding lead and inform the divisional principal and the Head of School.

 The school nurse may be consulted.
 Where a child is suffering, or is likely to suffer from harm, it is important that a referral to Children's Services is made immediately.
+The contact for Westminster's Children's Services is tel.
+020 7641 4000 and the email is accesstochildrensservices@westminster.gov.uk.
 The designated person will inform the reporting employee as to the plan of action, while maintaining the confidentiality of the family.
 The reporting employee is expected to honor the sensitivity and the confidentiality of the information.
 Information about actual or suspected maltreatment and any associated plans will be shared within the ASL on a 'need to know' basis.

-3. The designated safeguarding lead, in consultation, may decide a referral is not required, and the School will take relevant action on site.
+- 3. The designated safeguarding lead, in consultation, may decide a referral is not required, and the School will take relevant action on site.
 This may include soliciting support and an assessment from Early Help and/or providing internal support at the School.
 The child's progress is monitored at the School and further action may be determined if the child's situation does not appear to be improving or is getting worse.
-The case will be documented and stored confidentially and safely.

-4. The designated person may consult with a Westminster Child Protection Advisor, as an anonymous, hypothetical case, as appropriate.

-5. If Westminster's Children's Services advises ASL to report the case, the designated person will report the case to the relevant borough's Children's Services Assessment Team.
-This is done in the presence of a school administrator or the designated safeguarding lead.

-6. If a referral is made to Children's Services, a social worker will be assigned.
+The case will be documented and stored confidentially and safely. - 4.
+The designated person may consult with a Westminster Child Protection Advisor, as an anonymous, hypothetical case, as appropriate. - 5.
+If Westminster's Children's Services advises ASL to report the case, the designated person will report the case to the relevant borough's Children's Services Assessment Team.
+This is done in the presence of a school administrator or the designated safeguarding lead. - 6.
+If a referral is made to Children's Services, a social worker will be assigned.
 The designated person will confirm with the social worker what the primary carer is to be told, when, and by whom.
 If the child is not at risk from his/her primary carers, the primary carers should usually be notified of the concern; however, in the early stages of a sexual abuse investigation, primary carers are not informed.
 This needs to be confirmed with the local area social worker.

 The responsibility for investigation normally falls to the borough in which the child resides.
 If the child does not reside in Westminster, and if there is a dispute with regard to jurisdiction, the School has the right, under the London Child Protection Procedures, to request the case be referred to Westminster (the borough in which the School is located), who will endeavor to resolve the dispute about responsibility.
 Should an allegation be made against an ASL employee, the designated person contacts the designated officer (formerly known as the 'LADO') in Westminster City Council.
-In addition, the designated person will complete and sign a written report within 48 hours (preferably within 24 hours) and send it to the Children's Services in the relevant borough.
+In addition, the designated person will complete and sign a written report within 48 hours

+(preferably within 24 hours) and send it to the Children's Services in the relevant borough.
 The report will be held in the strictest of confidence.